 Do you get what you pay for?

 Unfortunately, the old idiom ‘you get what you pay for’ doesn’t ring true when it comes to funds.
-Numerous studies, including this Morningstar study, have shown that in fact the opposite is often the case.
+Numerous studies have shown that in fact the opposite is often the case.
 The higher a fund’s fees, the greater the risk it will underperform.

 The reason is simple.
 These studies have found no direct relation at all between the level of fees and average investor returns over the long term.
 But over many years, the difference in fees begins to add up.
 The table below shows how big a difference fees can make to compounded returns over 10, 20 and 30 years.
 The figures are bases on a starting investment of £10,000 and returns compounded annually.